 Your chances in the German job market as a qualified IT worker are excellent.
 German companies are increasingly turning to other countries in the search for skilled IT professionals.
-In 2020, the second highest number of job vacancies was reported in the IT sector (since 2011) when 96,000 posts for IT specialists remained unfilled.
+In 2021, the second-highest number of job vacancies was reported in the IT sector when 96,000 posts for IT specialists remained unfilled.
 Your job prospects are particularly good if you have extensive professional experience and expertise.
 Here we feature some attractive areas of work in the IT sector for you.

 Your company's working language is the determining factor in whether you will speak German or English in your future job.
 It is common for English to be spoken in the work environment within the IT sector in Germany.
 This is also frequently the case in smaller enterprises and start-up companies.
 The more diverse and international the team, the more important English becomes as the common language of choice.

 Nevertheless, you will need some knowledge of German in order to live in Germany.
 Whether you are dealing with official matters, browsing the supermarket, visiting your local sports field or chatting with neighbours, you will be surrounded by the German language every day.
 So make sure you take advantage of one of the many opportunities to learn German.

 3. What advantages does Germany offer for me as a skilled IT worker?

 With a job in Germany, you enjoy many rights in your capacity as an employee: For instance, you are automatically medically insured as an employee, so there is no need to pay extra for health insurance.
 Your partner and children are included in the insurance.
 In the same way, you are covered in case of illness as your salary will continue to be paid even if you are unable to work for a while.